Skip to main content

 Using debug mode in production comes with significant issues such as:

-• much larger (~2-3x) responses will consume more bandwidth
+• much larger (~2-3x) responses that consume more bandwidth

-• slower responses due to more server-side processing needed
+• slower responses due to extra server-side processing needed